Website spoofing: Techniques

+ABCnews.com.co, a now-defunct fake news website, used website spoofing to mimic the ABC News website.

 Normally, the spoof website will adopt the design of the target website, and it sometimes has a similar URL.
 A more sophisticated attack results in an attacker creating a "shadow copy" of the World Wide Web by having all of the victim's traffic go through the attacker's machine, causing the attacker to obtain the victim's sensitive information.

 Another technique is to use a 'cloaked' URL.
 By using domain forwarding, or inserting control characters, the URL can appear to be genuine while concealing the actual address of the malicious website.
 Punycode can also be used for this purpose.
 Punycode-based attacks exploit the similar characters in different writing systems in common fonts.
-For example, on one large font, the greek letter tau (τ) is similar in appearance to the Latin lowercase letter t.
-However, the greek letter tau is represented in punycode as 5xa, while the Latin lowercase letter is simply represented as t, since it is present on the ASCII system.
+For example, on one large font, the Greek letter Tau (τ) is similar in appearance to the Latin lowercase letter t.
+However, the Greek letter tau is represented in Punycode as 5xa, while the Latin lowercase letter is simply represented as t, since it is present on the ASCII system.
 In 2017, a security researcher managed to register the domain xn--80ak6aa92e.com and have it show on several mainstream browsers as apple.com.
-While the characters used did not belong to the latin script, due to the default font on those browsers, the end result was non-latin characters that were indistinguishable from those on the latin script.
+While the characters used did not belong to the Latin script, due to the default font on those browsers, the result was non-Latin characters that were indistinguishable from those on the Latin script.